1 Depression Treatment in Nepal- Compassionate Psychiatric Care You Can Trust

 Most people feel sad or depressed at times.
 Sometimes it’s normal but when feeling sadness is intense and lasts for many days to weeks and affecting your daily activities, that’s more than sadness.

-What are the symptoms of Depression?
+What are the common symptoms of Depression?

 It’s important to note that depression can present differently in each person, and the severity of symptoms can vary.